tiennm99/nntv/README.md

-# Stealth Grid - A Turn-Based Stealth Game
+# Night Ninja: Twilight Voyage

-Stealth Grid is a turn-based stealth puzzle game where you navigate through a grid-based environment while avoiding detection by various types of guards.
-Your goal is to reach the exit point in each level without being caught.
+Night Ninja: Twilight Voyage is a turn-based stealth puzzle game where you play as a ninja rabbit navigating through a grid-based environment while avoiding detection by various vegetable guards.
+Your goal is to rescue the missing carrot princess of the vegetable kingdom.

 ## Game Overview

-In Stealth Grid, you play as a stealthy character trying to navigate through increasingly complex levels.
+In Night Ninja: Twilight Voyage, you play as a ninja rabbit trying to navigate through increasingly complex levels in the vegetable kingdom to rescue the missing carrot princess.
 Each level consists of a grid where:

 - You must move from your starting position to the green goal cell
 - Gray cells represent walls that block movement